 -You can renew a payday advance up to 6 times.

 You should only use the information below as a general reference as we expect the online lending to change soon in Missouri.
 The information on this site should not be construed as legal advice, as such we’re not licensed nor are we in any position to give legal advice or recommendations.
 You should consult with an attorney or state representative to get the latest breakdown on local payday loan laws.
 There are also certain city specific lending restrictions in major cities like Kansas City and Joplin.
-For more information, check out our list of short term lenders and compare the rates and terms for each company.
+For more information, check out our list of short term lenders and compare the loan term and rates for each company.